 GORCAPA will work with the relevant authorities to determine the most appropriate process to implement these restrictions.

-The Draft Precinct Plan includes plans to enhance the precinct’s usable public open space and increase green zones along the service road, riverbank, and in front of Kafe Koala.
+The Precinct Plan includes plans to enhance the precinct’s usable public open space and increase green zones along the service road, riverbank, and in front of Kafe Koala.

 Designated parking spaces have been provided for a range of vehicle types and sizes (excluding large tour coaches), and traffic calming measures such as zebra crossing have been included, resulting in a more efficient and safer use of existing space.